gauge-sh/tach/docs/why-modguard.md

 The attempts to fix this problem almost always came up short.
 Inevitably, standards guides would be written and stricter and stricter attempts would be made to enforce style guides, lead developer education efforts, and restrict code review.
 However, each of these approaches had their own flaws.

 ## The Solution
-The solution was to explicitly define a module's **boundary** and **public interface** in code, and enforce those domain boundaries through CI.
-This meant that no developer could introduce a new cross-module dependency without explicitly changing the public interface or the boundary itself.
+The solution was to explicitly define a package's **boundary** and **public interface** in code, and enforce those domain boundaries through CI.
+This meant that no developer could introduce a new cross-package dependency without explicitly changing the public interface or the boundary itself.
 This was a significantly smaller and well-scoped set of changes that could be maintained and managed by those who understood the intended design of the system.

-With `modguard` set up, you can collaborate on your codebase with confidence that the intentional design of your modules will always be preserved.
+With `modguard` set up, you can collaborate on your codebase with confidence that the intentional design of your packages will always be preserved.

 `modguard` is: